 Sacred Heart Catholic Church – Darlinghurst

-Masses in Sacred Heart Church are on Fridays at 9am, Saturdays at 5.00pm, Sundays at 9.00am, and at other times during University term as notified.
+Masses at the Sacred Heart Church are on Fridays at 9am, Saturdays at 5.00pm, Sundays at 10.30am.

 The Parish at Sacred Heart, Darlinghurst, is a separate Parish in its own right, although these days it is staffed by the priests attached to St Mary’s Cathedral.